 In the late 20th and early 21st centuries, America continued to drift in a conservative direction economically as unions weakened, workers worked longer hours for less overtime pay, Wall Street banks grew larger in relation to the rest of the “real” economy, and class lines hardened to the point that America had less upward mobility than European countries.
 Multinational firms transcended borders after the Cold War, cashing in on capitalism’s global victory.
 Religiously, Christian Fundamentalism spread from the Bible Belt across the country and, politically, the Reagan Revolution kept liberals on the defensive.
 Taxes and faith in government stayed low, with only a tenth as much spent on infrastructure as fifty years earlier (0.3% of GDP vs. 3%) and congressional approval ratings dropped to all-time lows as corporate lobbies brazenly bought off legislators.
 Ronald Reagan emboldened conservatives in the same way that FDR’s New Deal emboldened liberals a half-century earlier.
 And, just as FDR would’ve found some of LBJ’s Great Society too liberal, Reagan wouldn’t be conservative enough today to run as a Republican.
-By the mid-2010s, Western countries were shifting away from the traditional left-right economic spectrum that had defined politics for a century toward a dichotomy between those who embraced globalization, diversity, and the postwar Western alliance (NATO, EU) and those with a more nationalist viewpoint represented by Donald Trump in the U.S., Theresa May in Britain, Geert Wilders in the Netherlands, Viktor Orbán in Hungary, Marine Le Pen in France, and Lech and Jaroslaw Kaczynski in Poland.
+By the mid-2010s, Western countries were shifting away from the traditional left-right economic spectrum that had defined politics for a century toward a dichotomy between those who embraced globalization and the postwar Western alliance (NATO, EU) and those with a more nationalist viewpoint represented by Donald Trump in the U.S., Theresa May in Britain, Geert Wilders in the Netherlands, Viktor Orbán in Hungary, Marine Le Pen in France, Lech and Jaroslaw Kaczynski in Poland, and Jörg Meuthen in Germany.
+This new dichotomy transcends the economic left-right spectrum; Scottish nationalist and First Minister Nicola Sturgeon is a democratic socialist and Trump was a registered Democrat until 2009.
 We’ll explore more on the potential dissolution of NATO and the European Union in the next chapter.
 The economic issues that defined the old spectrum were still more important than ever, though, as gains from increased productivity flowed almost exclusively to the wealthy, frustrating the middle classes and making it hard for the right to argue the merits of trickle-down economics convincingly to a broad GOP coalition.

-In domestic politics, the GOP moved to the right and the Democrats followed by moving part way to the right on economics but not culture, and the gap between the two parties grew due to the end of the Cold War (removing a unifying cause), media fragmentation, enhanced gerrymandering, and greater (not less) transparency on Capitol Hill, leading to fewer backroom compromises outside the view of partisan lobbyists and voters.
-All this amplified the partisanship that’s been a mainstay of American democracy, creating near dysfunctional political gridlock in Congress worsened by increased parliamentary filibustering that can require 60% super-majorities on Senate bills.
-Some gridlock is a healthy and natural result of the Constitution’s system of checks-and-balances, though the actual term was invented in the early 1970s to describe New York City traffic.
+In domestic politics, the GOP moved to the right and the Democrats followed by moving part way to the right on economics but not culture, and the gap between the two parties grew because of factors we covered in the last half of the previous chapter: media fragmentation, enhanced gerrymandering, and Newt Gingrich’s take-no-prisoners, uncompromising party strategy, along with the Monica Lewinsky scandal and contested 2000 Election in the optional section.
+Other factors magnifying partisanship were the end of the Cold War (removing a unifying cause) and greater (not less) transparency on Capitol Hill, leading to fewer backroom compromises outside the view of partisan lobbyists and voters.
+All this amplified the partisanship that’s been a mainstay of American democracy, creating near dysfunctional Gridlock in Congress worsened by increased parliamentary filibustering that can require 60% super-majorities on Senate bills.
+Some gridlock is a healthy and natural result of the Constitution’s system of checks-and-balances, though New Yorkers invented the actual term gridlock in the early 1970s to describe traffic.
 However, too much gridlock disrupts the compromises that keep the political system functioning.
 For instance, the bipartisan Simpson-Boles plan to balance the budget long-term with small compromises on both sides never even made it out of committee and likely wouldn’t have passed if it did.
 Meanwhile, among voters, rifts opened in the combustible 1960s evolved and hardened into the “culture wars” of the next half-century.

 Americans remained divided on guns, with control advocates pointing out the ownership correlation to murder (and suicide) by country and state, while pro-gun lobbies stressed the need for more guns for protection amidst the mass shootings.
 In 2015, Governor Greg Abbott admonished Texans in a Tweet® for not buying more guns, embarrassed that they’d fallen behind California for a #2 ranking.
 If the respective sides of the debate shared anything, it was a common concern for safety; they just had opposing views on how to attain safety.
 This graph charted other points of agreement circa 2017.
 In “Guns & the Soul of America,” conservative columnist David Brooks interprets guns as being not just for protection or hunting but also a “proxy for larger issues” in the culture war, with guns as “identity markers” for freedom, self-reliance, toughness, responsibility, and controlling one’s own destiny in a post-industrial world.